karmada-io/website/docs/userguide/failover/application-failover.md

 `.spec.failover.application` field of PropagationPolicy represents the rules of application failover.

-It has four fields to set:
+It has three fields to set:
 * DecisionConditions
 * PurgeMode
 * GracePeriodSeconds